LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

-Tips: If you have 2 people that are scared or new to the domain separate them so they aren't the driver/navigator pair.
+Tips: If you have 2 people who are afraid or new to the domain, separate them so they aren't the driver/navigator pair.

 * [ ] Your phone has a 2-4 minute timer with a sound when done.